jurifm2406/TextAdventure/README.md

 - main class launches controller, which in turn launches view and model
 - all communication according to diagram
 - view is separated according to major components which extend the classes provided by swing
+- model and View have class structure of multiple subclasses Controller is its own class
+- model class contains a map hero and the Data for the UI-info
+- the model also contains the object base containing items, entities and other
+- the View contains UI components in separate classes and exposes APIs for the controller

 <img src="res/mvc.png" alt="model-view-controller concept" width="400">